 Physical therapy (PT) is a healthcare specialty used to evaluate, diagnose, and treat physical problems or disorders of the human body.
 The goal of PT is for people to be able to go about their normal daily activities as they did before an injury or surgery.
 Therapists use exercise, manual skills, and functional training to help patients return to their prior level of activity.

-PTs teach patients how to prevent or manage their condition or injury so that they will achieve long-term health benefits.
+Physical therapists teach patients how to prevent or manage their condition or injury so that they will achieve long-term health benefits.
 When a patient begins PT, their physical therapy care team will develop a plan, using treatment techniques, to promote the ability to move, reduce pain, restore function, and/or prevent disability.
-In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.
+In addition, physical therapists work with individuals to prevent the loss of mobility before it occurs by developing fitness- and wellness-oriented programs for healthier and more active lifestyles.

-Patients are referred for PT when their provider thinks it will be beneficial.
-People of all ages can receive PT and it is useful in treating many different medical conditions including sport and orthopedic injuries, neurological and muscular illness, and cardiopulmonary diseases.
+Patients are referred for physical therapy when their provider thinks it will be beneficial.
+People of all ages can receive physical therapy and PT is useful in treating many different medical conditions including sport and orthopedic injuries, neurological and muscular illness, and cardiopulmonary diseases.

 Caring for Patients